-Under Minnesota State's 1B.3 Policy, dating intimate partner and relationship violence includes physical harm or abuse, and threats of physical harm or abuse, arising out of a personal intimate relationship.
+According to Minnesota State system's 1B.3 Policy, dating and relationship violence includes physical harm or abuse, and threats of physical harm or abuse, arising out of a personal intimate relationship.
 This violence also may be called domestic abuse or spousal/partner abuse and may be subject to criminal prosecution under Minnesota state law.